 The issues of geocoding multi location businesses are more pronounced in counts at smaller geographies, as multi location businesses will only be attributed to a single SA2/LGA.
 As such, it cannot be assumed that business counts at each geographical level reflect all business operations within that geography.

 For businesses in the non-profiled population, main state is derived from the main business address.
 The main business address of a business relates to the physical address where the main business activity takes place.
 For businesses in the profiled population, main state is the state or territory with the highest employment.
 Therefore, for some businesses in the profiled population, main state is not necessarily the state or territory of the main business address.

 Statistical area level 2 (SA2)

-There are 2,310 SA2 regions covering the whole of Australia without gaps or overlaps.
-These include 18 non-spatial SA2 special purpose codes, comprising Migratory-Offshore-Shipping and No Usual Address for each State and Territory.
-The 9 Migratory Offshore Shipping SA2 are not published in CABEE, as businesses are not classified to these codes.
-This leaves a total of 2,301 SA2 regions published in CABEE, including No Usual Address for each State and Territory.
+The 9 Migratory Offshore Shipping and the Outside Australia SA2 are not published in CABEE, as businesses are not classified to these codes.
+This leaves a total of 2,463 SA2 regions published in CABEE, including No Usual Address for each State and Territory.
 SA2 data can be aggregated to larger geographical areas in the ASGS framework.